-1. How do I buy an original?My originals are released to my email list first, then will be available on my website under the shop tab.
-Or on my home page "by collection" or "available original art."
+1. How do I buy an original?My originals are released to my email list first.
 Join my email list below for exclusive first access to new art, studio news and information on upcoming events.

-4. What are giclée prints?Reproductions printed in studio or by my printing partner, are Giclee reproductions created using a fine art printer, on quality fine art paper or canvas, with wide range of inks that if properly cared for, kept dry and out of direct sunlight, should last up to 100+ years.
-Giclee reproductions are made to order and typically take 6-10 days in production before shipping.
+4. What are giclée prints?Reproductions printed in studio with my top of the line Canon Fine Art printer, using the finest quality fine art paper or canvas, with a wide range of inks that if properly cared for, kept dry and out of direct sunlight, should last up to 100+ years.

 In an Instant, Everything Changed